charlesbrandt/public/system/terminal/tmux.md

 https://thoughtbot.com/blog/a-tmux-crash-course

 ```
-For all keybindings, press ctrl-b first, then press the key you want.
+For all keybindings, press ctrl-p first, then press the key you want.
 key 	what it does
-ctrl-b, % 	split the screen in half from left to right
+ctrl-p, % 	split the screen in half from left to right
-ctrl-b, " 	split the screen in half from top to bottom
+ctrl-p, " 	split the screen in half from top to bottom
-ctrl-b, x 	kill the current pane
+ctrl-p, x 	kill the current pane
-ctrl-b, `<arrow key>` 	switch to the pane in whichever direction you press
+ctrl-p, `<arrow key>` 	switch to the pane in whichever direction you press
-ctrl-b, d 	detach from tmux, leaving everything running in the background
+ctrl-p, d 	detach from tmux, leaving everything running in the background
 ```

 This is an incomplete list; a more exhaustive list is available [here](https://gist.github.com/MohamedAlaa/2961058)